alexabush/problemSolving/interviewCake/greedyAlgs/onlinePoker/readme.md

 1. make variables h1idx, h2idx, currentHalf
 1. traverse shuffled deck
 1. for each number, run indexOf on each half, keep the value for the half that records > 0 and record what half it is in currentHalf
+1. if currentIndex for currentHalf is greater than the indexOf result, return false

+So...I think this might work.
+It's ready to code it out at least.

+## Debugging 1

+Coded out the n^2 solution, returning false when it should return true so starting debugging now

+Found bug, it was an off-by-one error.
+I had set a conditional to > 0, but I wanted >= 0 to include 0 index.